 We recently had the worst day for the Dow since the correction in February 2018.
 A correction is defined as a drop of at least 10% or more for an index or stock from its recent high.

-And sometimes it is probably best to sell.
+And sometimes it could be best to sell.
 However, before you go on a selling frenzy, do an analysis to determine if this is likely a short-term decline or if it’s REALLY time to sell.

-If it is just a short-term decline, you may want to buy stocks during the dip and hold them as a long-term investment.
+If it is just a short-term drop, you may want to buy stocks during the dip and hold them as a long-term investment.

 If it looks like this decline will continue to trend downward well into the future, then I would get out while I still can.
 To learn more, this article from U.S. News discusses when you should buy stocks on the dip.